alexxroche/actix_sqlx_mysql_user_crud/README.md

 ## Data Design

 The database layout is simple, and illustrates a common relationship.
-The the database there are 3 tables: (1) `Users` (2) `Groups` and (3) `UsersToGroups`. `Groups` and `Users` have a many-to-many relationship.
+The database there are 3 tables: (1) `Users` (2) `Groups` and (3) `UsersToGroups`. `Groups` and `Users` have a many-to-many relationship.
 This many-to-many relationship also exists in the *Rust* application where a `User` has a `Vec<Group>`.